manuelkiessling/manuel.kiessling.net/content/single-sign-on-and-resource-separation-on-aws.md

 This shows role "AccountManager" in target account 456 ("webapp").

-Uder the hood, a trust relationship is defined as an inline policy – it can be viewed by clicking on "Show policy document", and looks like this:
+Under the hood, a trust relationship is defined as an inline policy – it can be viewed by clicking on "Show policy document", and looks like this:

 ```
 {